42 Cases, 8 Investors, One Platform’s Collapse

 - Inflated IRR reporting: LexShares calculated IRR from the date of fund disbursement to plaintiffs, not the date of capital commitment.
 With 3-4 weeks of lag, this inflated their reported numbers.
 They also never provided MOIC — only IRR.

-- Inflated ROIC: When Fund II launched in June 2020, they reported 52% median IRR and 69% win rate.
-Our group caught them inflating ROIC numbers in the pitch deck — stated vs actual returns differed by 0.1-0.2x per case.
+- Inflated returns: When Fund II launched in June 2020, they reported 52% median IRR and 69% win rate.
+Our group caught them inflating return multiples in the pitch deck — stated vs actual returns differed by 0.1-0.2x per case.
 The win rate dropped to 63% within a week of launch after a case resolved.

 - Gross vs Net: More recently, investor letters started reporting gross IRR and MOIC rather than net returns — the numbers investors actually receive after fees.
 Another way to make performance look better than reality.